chuan-yu/Item-Catalog/README.md

 1. Display items by category
 2. Authorized users can create, edit and delete items and categories
 3. User can sign in with a Google account
+4. Include a RESTful API with which JSON data can be retrieved

 The application is created using **Flask** framework and **SqlAlchemy**